LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 An interface between ARKStep and the XBraid multigrid reduction in time (MGRIT) library :cite:p:`xbraid` has been added to enable parallel-in-time integration.
-See the :numref:`Usage.ARKStep.XBraid` section for more information and the example codes in ``examples/arkode/CXX_xbraid``.
+See the :numref:`ARKODE.Usage.ARKStep.XBraid` section for more information and the example codes in ``examples/arkode/CXX_xbraid``.
 This interface required the addition of three new N_Vector operations to exchange vector data between computational nodes, see :c:func:`N_VBufSize()`, :c:func:`N_VBufPack()`, and